KEMPSTON

 8th November 1914 in France.
 Born and resident Kempston, enlisted

 Bedford.
+No known grave.
 Commemorated on PLOEGSTEERT MEMORIAL, Comines-Warneton,

 Hainaut, Belgium.
-Panel 4, See also Stewartby |
+Panel 4.
+See also Stewartby |

-| BUNYAN,
+BUNYAN |

 Herbert |